johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.1 Theory and Traffic Pattern.md

 	- Cycling the propeller in run-up
 - Departure
 	- Know engine takeoff limits, e.g. reduce RPM within 5 minutes
+	- Pitching for a cruise climb to improve engine cooling
-	- Importance of checklists for each stage of flight, especially with more advancedt systems
+	- Importance of checklists for each stage of flight, especially with more advanced systems
 - En Route
 	- Order of changing power settings ("[[Don't Crush The Egg]]")
 - Descent